 Late Applications

 Employees had an option to waive their extended health care or dental coverage provided they have coverage elsewhere.
-They have an option to opt in our plan if they decide to have dual coverage, but they are now considered as a late applicant.
-They must complete the Group Change Form (GCF) and the Evidence of Insurability Form.
+They have an option to opt in our plan afterwards if they decide to have dual coverage, but they are now considered as a late applicant.
+The member needs to complete and sign the Evidence of Insurability Form for Late Applicants, return it to the Benefit Rep for submission to Benefits Office

 It is up to the insurance provider to decide if the employee and their dependents will be covered under the plan.
 The insurance provider may decline coverage if the employee and their dependents are deemed uninsurable (have an existing medical condition and will cost the provider too much if coverage is provided).